morris/mongomq2/README.md

 **general-purpose message queues** or event logs, _without_ additional deployments or infrastructure.

-At a slight expense of throughput compared to specialized message queues and brokers like SQS, SNS, RabbitMQ or Kafka, you get:
+At an expense of throughput compared to specialized message queues and brokers like SQS, SNS, RabbitMQ or Kafka, you get:

 - Durable message/event logs in MongoDB collections.